cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 You should always specify the versions of your dependencies if you want your builds to be reproducible and to prevent unexpected errors caused by version changes.

-### Starting processes in cloudControl
+### Starting Processes in cloudControl
 A [Procfile] is required to start processes on the cloudControl platform.
 There must be a file called `Procfile` at the top level of your repository.

 In the case of the Node.js app, it is important to invoke the node process as shown below.
 Note that the process is of type web, which means it is a web app.

 ~~~
 web: node web.js
 ~~~

-### Pushing and deploying your app
+## Pushing and Deploying your App
-Before you deploy your app, you have to give it a unique name (from now on called `APP_NAME`) for your application.
+Before you deploy your app, you have to give it a unique name (from now on called `APP_NAME`) for your application and create it on the cloudControl platform:

 ~~~bash
 $ cctrlapp APP_NAME create nodejs